 Growing up, this name was of course, not suitable anymore.
 Henk it became: a son, a brother, a friend, a photographer, a psychiatric nurse and a sportsman.
 I was born in Groningen, lived in Rotterdam and Castricum, but I grew up in Havelte and Meppel.
 And Meppel is the place I still live today: 15 minutes from Zwolle, 60 from Amersfoort and 90 from Amsterdam.
-I live here with Kirsten.
+I live here with Kirsten and our daughter Robin.
 We absolutely adore the Netherlands and enjoy travelling not only around our own country but around the entire world.
 Besides photography and parties, travelling is our real passion.
 We simply love people and therefore enjoy making new friends.
 Love can be found in everything; not only in couples, but in humans in general.
 And exactly that is what I love to photograph the most and what I’d like to show and give back to you.

 Because of my work in healthcare, making connections with people is the biggest strength in my photography; I know how to empathize with others, I know how uncomfortable being in front of a camera can be, but I also know how to make you feel at ease with everything.